Couple-quest/Couple-quest/README.md

 Task modul is selected by varibale`data` in script. (curently have czech and english tasks in [cs](/slice/cs.py) and [en](/slice/en.py) + experimental blank images in [img/](/slice/img))

 ##### see [issues](../../issues)

+# GPL-3.0

+    Card game fo couple's foreplay.
+    Copyright (C) 2017  Couple-quest

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.